Body Positions for Prayer

 Back some 20 years ago, I started praying during bike rides.
 (This, at the suggestion of a Third Order Franciscan.)
 The trick is to stop before you pray, then start riding again as you finish one prayer, stopping and starting in a controlled, regular fashion.
 It takes discipline to keep the functions separated.
 The first few days, it worked well and felt great.
 Then, it started becoming more dangerous, because my mind would keep wandering back to God at unexpected, unplanned times so I wasn't paying attention to where I was going, even with my eyes open.
 With each close call I would tell myself to pay more attention and exert more discipline.
 I stopped biking my prayers after jumping a curb, crossing someone's driveway while they were backing up, and landing in thorn bushes on the other side.
 Fool that I am, I then decided to try something less hazardous: I'd pray while taking a walk, or more accurately, meandering.
 Same discipline, less risk.
 But I live in a suburb.
 I'd have to go a mile or so to get to a good place to walk around at a normal pace.
 So (duh...)
 I chose to walk to a nearby school's track area.
 Once again, once I started thinking toward God, I would not keep my mind off God, even on my way there.
 I stopped that when I walked into the school's perimeter fence one day, and into a parked car the next.
 I discovered that prayer shtick doesn't work.
 I still occasionally use my current landlord's ample back yard woods, where I can meander aimlessly, slowly, and safely -- though I did walk into a tree once and another time stepped on a squirrel.
 But mostly, I stay stationary when praying.
-I don't want to put God to the test by in effect demanding a miracle healing each time I move about.
+I don't want to put God to the test by essentially demanding a miracle healing each time I move about.

 Three preachers were discussing the best body positions for prayer, while a utility repairman was working close by.
 One of the preachers said, "I find kneeling gets the best feeling".